Rhino Mammals

 Dimetrodon drawing by Arthur Weasley distributed under Creative Commons Attribution v2.5.

-This chart shows descendents of the Tetrapods (for simplicity extinct (thus inedible) and minor lines and some intermediate phases have been omitted).
+This chart shows descendents of the Tetrapods (for simplicity, extinct (thus inedible) families, minor lines and some intermediate phases have been omitted).